peterklijn/adyen-step-by-step-integration-workshop/README.md

 ```

-**Step 17.** Receive webhooks by enabling webhooks in the Customer Area and creating your `/webhooks`-endpoint in `Controllers/WebhookController.java`.
+**Step 16.** Receive webhooks by enabling webhooks in the Customer Area and creating your `/webhooks`-endpoint in `Controllers/WebhookController.java`.
    - [Read the docs: Enable and verify HMAC signatures](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures/)
    - Create a standard webhook in your Customer Area.
+Example URL -> `https://caafaf.gitpod.io/webhooks`
    - Don't forget to inject your `ADYEN_HMAC_KEY` in your `ApplicationConfiguration.java`, which you can then use to verify the HMAC signature.
    - Create a new `WebhookController.java` in `/java/com/adyen/workshop/controllers/WebhookController.java`

+We highly recommend testing out whether your

 <details>
   <summary>Show me the answer</summary>